-3. Domain Names? – you should research the available domain names for your preferred business names, as in an ideal world your domain name will be the same (or similar) to the name you choose for your business.
-Try our business domain name tips.
+You should research the available domain names for your preferred business names, as in an ideal world your domain name will be the same (or similar) to the name you choose for your business.

-7. Don’t mislead – your business name should not be misleading, or imply an association with an existing brand or business, unless you are running a franchise or have a similar agreement in place.
+Your business name should not be misleading or imply an association with an existing brand or business, unless you are running a franchise or have a similar agreement in place.

-10. Simplicity – above all, try to keep your business name as simple as possible.
-Potential customers and clients are more likely to remember simple snappy names, than long drawn-out over-engineered names.
+Above all, try to keep your business name as simple as possible.
+Potential customers and clients are more likely to remember simple snappy names than long drawn-out over-engineered names.